 This formula makes explicit what we get, and what we lack in our effort to find a unique solution to the optic flow.
-We can get the velocity components in the direction of the gradient at each point, but not perpendicular to it.
-This ambiguity is known as the aperture problem.
-This problem is faced by a measurement of motion that is restricted to an edge.
-For example, the motion and orientation selective cells in V1, are limited by the aperture problem because of their small, limited receptive field sizes.
+We can get the velocity components in the direction of the gradient at each point, but not

 The true motion of contour is not known from a local measurement.
-Only the component (up) of the motion perpendicular to the contour is available
+Only the component (to ) of the motion. perpendicular to the contour is available